NotYours180/InputMaster/README.md

 #### About ###
 InputMaster was designed to accomplish several tasks:
-* Make Input management variable based instead of string based.
-(COMPLETE!)
+* Make Input management variable based instead of string based
-* Allow for configuration of *any* property of a control at runtime.
-(COMPLETE!)
+* Allow for configuration of *any* property of a control at runtime
-* Integrate modern support for Xbox 360 Controllers using XInputDotNET (COMPLETE!)
+* Integrate modern support for Xbox 360 Controllers using XInputDotNET
  * Note this is only supported for Windows builds and the Windows Unity Editor.
-The feature is disabled using preprocessor directives when this is not the case, so you shouldn't get any exceptions.
+The feature is disabled using preprocessor directives when this is not the case, so you shouldn't get any exceptions
-* Be comfortable primarily for programmers.
+* Be comfortable primarily for programmers
-* Support modifier keys!
+* Support modifier keys
-* Be open source (**Definitely** COMPLETE!)
+* Be open source

 To see how InputMaster works in more detail, please visit the [BSGTools Unity Community Wiki Page](http://wiki.unity3d.com/index.php/BSGTools).